reimagined/resolve/docs/advanced-techniques.md

 For an example on how to use modules, see the [Hacker News](https://github.com/reimagined/resolve/tree/master/examples/hacker-news) sample application.
 This application uses the authentication and comments modules from reSolve.

+## Encryption

+The reSolve framework provides a mechanism that allows you to use an arbitrary encryption algorithm to encrypt the stored events and Read Model state data.

+#### Example

+The **personal-data** example demonstrates how to store encrypted user data in compliance with General Data Protection Regulation (GDPR).

 ## Upload Files

 The **@resolve-js/module-uploader** module implements the file upload functionality.
 You can enable this module as shown below: